Montreal Alouettes: Anthony Calvillo era (1998–2013)

-The 2009 season was a record breaking season for the Montreal Alouettes, as they set a team record for wins in a regular season, were a CFL best 15–3, and their defence was amazing, as they allowed only 324 points, second least in an 18-game season.
+The 2009 season was a record breaking season for the Montreal Alouettes, as they set a team record for wins in a regular season, were a CFL-best 15–3, and their defence allowed only 324 points, the CFL second-fewest for an 18-game season.
 Marc Trestman won the coach of the year.
 The Alouettes earned a 28–27 comeback victory in the 2009 Grey Cup, thanks to the great play of Anthony Calvillo, Ben Cahoon, and Jamel Richardson.
 The Alouettes trailed the Saskatchewan Roughriders, 27–11, with 8 minutes to play in the game, when they started their comeback.
 It all came down to the foot of field goal kicker Damon Duval, who after missing a 43-yard field on the last play, got a second chance, when the Roughriders were called for having too many players on the field (The 13th Man), which was a ten-yard penalty, so kicking from the 33 yard line, Duval nailed it through the uprights, giving Montreal an improbable Grey Cup victory, after trailing the entire game.
 The game turned into a Grey Cup classic, thanks to the great play of the Alouettes veterans, and broke a streak of 4 straight losses in Grey Cups.
 The 2010 season was another good season for Montreal, as they went 12–6 and became the first team since the 1997 Toronto Argonauts to repeat as Grey Cup Champions.
-They played against the Saskatchewan Roughriders for the second straight year, and won the game, 21–18, repeating as champs.
+They played against the Saskatchewan Roughriders for the second straight year, and after trailing at halftime 8-11, the Alouettes outscored the Roughriders 13-0 until 3:30 left to play in the fourth quarter and held on to win the Championship by a score of 21–18.